VolmitSoftware/docs/wormholes/15-integrations.md

 - Reserve withdraws with reason `Wormholes portal travel for <uuid>`; commit finalizes the charge; refund reverses it if traversal aborts after reserve.
 - Messages cover insufficient funds, Vault unavailable, and failed transactions.
 Selecting Vault mode in the menu without Vault + economy is rejected with a notice.

 Vault costs are the built-in per-portal price path.
-Third-party plugins that price or veto travel should use `TraversalCostProvider` ([API - Traversal Cost & Events](/wormholes/21-api-traversal-cost-events)); that path is independent of the portal menu cost types.
+Third-party plugins that price or veto travel should use `TraversalCostProvider` ([21 - API - Traversal Cost & Events](/wormholes/21-api-traversal-cost-events)); that path is independent of the portal menu cost types.

 ## Iris